Q: What do you mean by equity?

 Q: How can books and reading contribute to equity?

 A: In the span of children’s lives, there are countless experiences and interactions along the way that shape their identities and beliefs about their own intelligence and abilities.
-A growing body of research is showing that access to appropriate cultural content in reading materials, as well as reading materials in a child’s first language, can have a significant impact on literacy and comprehension results.
+Research shows that access to appropriate cultural content in reading materials, as well as reading materials in a child’s first language, can have a significant impact on literacy and comprehension results.
 We are committed to providing children in SMART with a positive, affirming experience that honors their cultural identity and background and builds their reading skills, self-confidence, and enthusiasm for reading.
+To learn more about inclusive books at SMART, click here

 Q: What role do books play in a child’s identity?

-A: Research suggests that diverse multicultural books play an important role in building self-esteem (mirror books) as well as promoting understanding of cultures different from one’s own (window books).
+A: Research suggests that access to a diverse mix of books plays an important role in building self-esteem (mirror books) as well as promoting empathy and understanding of cultures different from one’s own (window books).

 Mirror books: Also known as culturally relevant books, mirrors allow readers to see images that reflect their own lives.
-Finding their own cultures and experiences in books helps children develop a positive sense of identity and self-esteem, and also improve their reading comprehension and language skills.
+Finding their own cultures, identities, and experiences in books helps children develop a positive sense of self, and having familiar and relatable characters and events improves their reading comprehension and language skills.

 Window books: Windows allow readers to see the lives of people with experiences different from their own.
-A variety of books representing diverse cultures helps children to develop attitudes of openness around difference.
+Having access to books that are inclusive of a wide variety of identities, cultures, and experiences helps children to develop empathy attitudes of openness around difference.
 A book can be both a mirror for one child, and a window for another.

-Q: Why are you talking about race and not about other factors that influence a kid’s success, like poverty?
+Q: Why do you talk more about race than other factors that influence a kid’s success, like poverty?

 Q: What does this mean for me as a SMART volunteer?

-A: As a volunteer, you’ll hear about our commitment to equity and inclusion from the first moment you fill out our volunteer application and throughout the training process.
-You can expect to hear us talk about issues of equity, inclusion and race openly and frequently.
-You’ll see new books in your SMART site that represent a more diverse array of topics, characters and authors.
-Our equity work presents an exciting opportunity for our volunteers to jump in and learn along with us as we create better outcomes for the kids we serve.
+A: As a volunteer, we ask you to commit to providing a positive, affirming experience for all of the children you interact with at SMART.
+You’ll hear about our commitment to equity and inclusion from the first moment you fill out our volunteer application and throughout the training process.
+You’ll see books in your SMART site that represent a diverse array of topics, characters and authors, and part of our volunteers’ role is to support and affirm the books that kids are excited to read.
+We also offer many volunteer training resources, which can be accessed here

 Q: I don’t see racial diversity in my community.
 Why does SMART think this is important statewide?

 A: While you may not think of Oregon as a particularly diverse state, our population continues to grow in size and racial and cultural diversity.
-Census data from 2017 reflects that nearly a quarter of Oregon’s population identifies as nonwhite – that’s over 1 million individuals.
-Among the student population, over one-third of the kids in Oregon public schools – over 200,000 – are nonwhite.
+Census data from 2020 reflects that nearly a quarter of Oregon’s population identifies as nonwhite – that’s over 1 million individuals.
+Among the student population, over 40% of the kids in Oregon public schools – more than 220,000 – are nonwhite.
 (Click here to view Oregon Department of Education enrollment reports.)
-Regardless of whether Oregon’s diversity shows up in your community, children and adults alike benefit from being exposed to cultures different from their own, fostering understanding and a respect for different perspectives.
+Regardless of whether Oregon’s racial diversity shows up in your community, children and adults alike benefit from being exposed to cultures different from their own, fostering understanding and a respect for different perspectives.
 Our children are members of an increasingly global economy and world, and the extent to which they can learn about and understand people from different backgrounds from their own, the better equipped they’ll be to succeed.

 Q: How is this important to our school partners?